AlessandroBonomo28/HealthyIG/README.md

 I found `com.instagram.android_version...apk` on APKMirror.
 As an alternative, you can extract it from your phone.

 ## Build your own APK
-### Obtain the Instagram APK
+### Get the Instagram APK
 You can download the Instagram APK from [APKMirror](https://www.apkmirror.com/apk/instagram/instagram-instagram/instagram-instagram-300-0-0-29-110-release/).
-Alternatively, you can follow these steps to download the obtain the APK from your phone directly:
+Alternatively, you can follow these steps to download to extract the APK from your phone directly:
 * Open the Settings app.
 * Open the menu `About phone`.
 * Click on `Build number` until you get developer option.